National Insurance Changes

 Published on

-The Spring Budget 2024 announced more cuts to National Insurance Contributions (NICs), starting from April 6, 2024.
-This is the second time NICs are being cut and it affects employees, including company directors, and the self-employed.
+The Spring Budget 2024 introduced additional cuts to National Insurance Contributions (NICs), taking effect from 6 April 2024.
+This marks the second time NICs have been reduced and has implications for employees, company directors, and the self-employed, particularly when reviewing remuneration and wider financial planning for directors.

-Employers will still pay Class 1 secondary NICs at 13.8%, which might lead them to prefer hiring workers who are not classified as employees.
-For employees, the main rate of Class 1 NICs will drop from 10% to 8% for earnings between £12,570 and £50,270.
-The 2% charge on earnings above £50,270 will stay the same.
+Employers will continue to pay Class 1 secondary NICs at 13.8%.
+This may influence hiring decisions, as the cost difference between employees and non-employees remains a consideration.
+For employees, the main rate of Class 1 NICs will reduce from 10% to 8% on earnings between £12,570 and £50,270.
+The additional 2% charge on earnings above £50,270 will remain unchanged.

-For the self-employed, the Class 4 NICs rate was already set to drop from 9% to 8% on April 6, 2024, as announced in the Autumn Statement 2023.
-The Spring Budget reduces this further to 6% from the same date.
-There will still be a 2% charge on earnings above £50,270.
-Additionally, from April 6, 2024, self-employed people won’t have to pay Class 2 NICs anymore, but they can choose to make voluntary Class 2 contributions.
-This is useful for those earning less than £6,725, as it helps them qualify for benefits like the State Pension.
+For the self-employed, the Class 4 NICs rate was already due to fall from 9% to 8% from 6 April 2024, as announced in the Autumn Statement 2023.
+The Spring Budget reduced this further to 6% from the same date.
+The 2% charge on earnings above £50,270 will still apply.

-By proactively advising clients on utilising the reduced NIC rates, structuring remuneration packages, and ensuring compliance with the new regulations, Scotia Financial can help businesses optimise their financial strategies and adapt to the evolving landscape of NIC contributions effectively.
+By proactively advising clients on utilising reduced NIC rates, structuring remuneration efficiently, and ensuring compliance with updated regulations, Scotia Financial supports businesses and directors in strengthening their financial planning strategies and adapting confidently to changes in NIC contributions.

 If we can support your business, please get in touch.